If you are using a Mac, you have a few options for Terminals.

 Underline

-The underline cursor is very elegant but can be difficult to spot on the screen.
+The underline cursor is elegant but can be difficult to spot on the screen.
 Try it out to see if you like it.

 Vertical